knit-bee/tei-make-corpus/README.md

 printed to stdout as default.

 positional arguments:
   corpus_dir            Directory containing the TEI files.
-Only file with the
+Only files with the
                         extension '.xml' are processed.

 options:
   -h, --help            show this help message and exit --config CONFIG, -k CONFIG
-                        Path to config file in TOML format for settings for optional arguments (i.e. corpus_dir and --common-header
+                        Path to config file in TOML format for settings of optional arguments (i.e. corpus_dir and --common-header
-                        should be still passed as commandline arguments).
+                        should always be passed as command line arguments).
 Use [tei-make-corpus] as header or no header.
 Keys/ argument names should match CL argument names but with underscore instead of dash.